 By responding to motion-triggered video of crimes in progress, ValleyGuard draws immediate attention to intrusions on a property and prompts immediate intervention.
 Often, our virtual guards are able to notify local authorities before a crime occurs.

 Your virtual guard is a live security agent.
 Upon receiving the signal and viewing the video, the agent immediately intervenes using “talkdown” technology (issuing a warning to the intruder through the voice speaker).
-If the customer wants authorities to be called for all events, the agent will call local police right away.
+If the customer wants authorities to be called for all events, the agent will call the local police right away.

 If live security is onsite, the agent can quickly notify the security guard.

 It may not come as a surprise that California has some of the highest security guard salaries in the nation.
 In many cases, the cost of virtual guard monitoring is one-third the cost of employing a traditional security guard to work onsite.
-When you call Valley Alarm, we can provide a detailed estimate for virtual guard monitoring service.
+When you call Valley Alarm, we can provide a detailed estimate for the virtual guard monitoring service.

 About Valley Alarm